dhellmann/pymotw-3/source/signal/index.rst

 This example script loops indefinitely, pausing for a few seconds each time.
 When a signal comes in, the :func:`sleep` call is interrupted and the signal handler ``receive_signal`` prints the signal number.
 After the signal handler returns, the loop continues.

-Send signals to the running program using :func:`os.kill` or the Unix command line program :command:`kill`.
+Send signals to the running program using :func:`os.kill` or the UNIX command line program :command:`kill`.

 ::